Quantcast

 Your baby has so many milestones in their first year.
 Rolling over, sitting up, crawling, walking, and growing teeth.
 If your child has trouble sleeping while he’s teething, you may be in for quite a few late nights.
-There is good news, however!
+What makes even more challenging is if it takes place during the a sleep regression.

 Some indicators that your child may be teething include: